March 25th

 It is believed that the nine lines of the flag

-number of syllables in the Greek phrase
+reflect the number of syllables in the Greek phrase

 "Eleftheria i Thanatos" = Freedom or Death.